Updated

 A hearing officer may decide the following after a hearing:

-- a license suspension gets set aside.
+- your license suspension gets set aside.

-- a license gets suspended.
+- your license gets suspended.

 5. What happens after a negligent operator hearing?